Nakajima Kikka: Postwar

-After the War, airframes 3, 4, and 5 (and possibly other partial airframes) were brought to the U.S. for study.
+After the conflict, airframes 3, 4, and 5 (and possibly other partial airframes) were brought to the U.S. for study.
 Today, two examples survive in the National Air and Space Museum: The first is a Kikka that was taken to the Patuxent River Naval Air Base, Maryland for analysis.
 This aircraft is very incomplete and is believed to have been patched together from a variety of semi-completed airframes.
-It is currently still in storage at the Paul E. Garber Preservation, Restoration and Storage Facility in Silver Hill, Maryland.
+It is currently still in storage at the Paul E. Garber Preservation, Restoration, and Storage Facility in Silver Hill, Maryland.
 The second Kikka is on display at the NASM Udvar-Hazy Center in the Mary Baker Engen Restoration Hangar.
 Correspondence in 2001 with Japanese propulsion specialist Kazuhiko Ishizawa theorized that Nakajima constructed the Museum’s Kikka airframe for load testing, not for flight tests.
 This may explain why the engine nacelles previously fitted on the Museum’s Kikka airframe are too small to enclose the Ne-20 engines.
 However, Ishizawa later stated that a limited survey at the Paul E. Garber facility concluded that this Kikka may not be a strength-tester due to the presence of wiring, hydraulics and controls.
 Furthermore, Susumu Watanabe, who was in charge of engine outfitting for the Kikka, recalled that the engine nacelles of the strength tester were the same as the standard aircraft, and that the strength tester was stressed until failure.
 Based on this information, the mock nacelles were potentially added for display purposes after transit to the United States.

 Two Ne-20 jet engines had been taken to the US and sent for analysis to the Chrysler Corporation in 1946.
 This was only revealed in 2005 by W. I. Chapman, who was in charge of the project at the time.
 A working engine was assembled with the parts of the two Ne-20s, and tested for 11 hours and 46 minutes.
 A report was issued on 7 April 1947, titled "Japanese NE-20 turbo jet engine.
 Construction and performance".
 The document is now on display at the Tokyo National Science Museum.

 Variants

 Nakajima Aircraft Company developed some variants of the aircraft:

-Five of the planes under construction at the end of the War were to be completed as two-seat trainers.
-Other follow-on versions proposed included a reconnaissance aircraft and a fighter armed with two 30 mm Type 5 cannons with 50 rounds per gun.
-The fighter was expected to be powered by a more advanced development of the Ne-20, known as Ne-20 Kai 6.37 kN (650 kgf), which was planned to have approximately 30% more thrust than the Ne-20.
+Five of the planes under construction at the end of the conflict were to be completed as two-seat trainers.
+Other follow-on versions proposed included a reconnaissance aircraft and a fighter armed with a pair of 30 mm Type 5 cannons with 50 rounds per gun.
+The fighter was expected to be powered by a more advanced development of the Ne-20, known as Ne-20 Kai 6.37 kN (650 kgf), which was projected to provide approximately 30 percent greater thrust in comparison to the Ne-20.